hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 ## Background

 The North-Rhine Westphalian Bibliography (NWBib) is a regional bibliography that records literature about the German state of [North-Rhine Westphalia](https://en.wikipedia.org/wiki/North_Rhine-Westphalia) (NRW), its regions, places and people.
-As of now, NWBib comprises more than 440,000 resources.
+As of now, NWBib comprises around 440,000 resources.
 In addition to monographs, NWBib collects articles, as well as other media like maps, DVDs, etc. The cataloging takes place in the hbz union catalog that currently runs on Aleph (and is currently in the process of being replaced by Alma).
 The public interface for end users is the bibliography's website at [https://nwbib.de](https://nwbib.de).
-At its core, nwbib.de is a web application built on the [lobid-resources API](https://lobid.org/resources/api).
-To offer the hbz union catalogue as Linked Open Usable Data (LOUD), the data is exported from Aleph and transformed to JSON-LD.
+At its core, nwbib.de is a web application built on the [lobid-resources API](https://lobid.org/resources/api). lobid-resources offers the hbz union catalogue as Linked Open Usable Data (LOUD) by exporting the data from Aleph and transforming it to JSON-LD.

-In 2019 and 2020 we carried out a project to upgrade spatial subject indexing in NWBib from using uncontrolled strings to using controlled values from a spatial classification that is created from Wikidata.
+In 2019 and 2020 we carried out a project to upgrade spatial subject indexing in NWBib from uncontrolled strings to controlled values from a spatial classification that is created from Wikidata.
 This article gives an overview over what we have achieved and how.

 ## The result